Ethics Statement

 Corrections

-Should an author discover a major mistake or error in his/her text after it has been officially published online, the editor will be consulted/notified and if found necessary an erratum or corrigendum will be published.
+Should an author discover a major mistake or error in his/her text after it has been officially published online, the editor will be consulted/notified, and if determined necessary an erratum or corrigendum will be published.
 There will be links from the online version of the text to the erratum/corrigendum and vice versa.

 Retractions

-Journal editors-in-chief who become part of the NOASP network of editors receive initial training to review editorial guidelines and standards and ongoing support from the publisher.
+Journal editors-in-chief who become part of our network of editors receive initial training to review editorial guidelines and standards and ongoing support from the publisher.

-Each NOASP publication is assigned an in-house managing editor who is a member of the NOASP team at Cappelen Damm Akademisk.
+Each publication on the NOASP platform is assigned an in-house managing editor from the team of editors in the division for research publishing at Cappelen Damm Akademisk.
 All managing editors receive initial and ongoing training in the detection of irregularities in the editorial process.

-To prevent and detect any potential breaches in proper editorial management of peer review – whether inadvertent or deliberate – NOASP carries out regular internal audits of all journals.
+To prevent and detect any potential breaches in proper editorial management of peer review – whether inadvertent or deliberate – the publisher carries out regular internal audits of all journals.
 Following a rotating schedule, each journal is subjected to a review every three years.

 This audit covers a random selection of articles, including spontaneously submitted content and those from special issues where contributions have been invited and the peer review performed by a guest editor.
 Any articles submitted by a member of the editorial team during the preceding three-year period shall be included in the review.